Atishay-jn/Shell/README.md

 # Shell
-Linux shell using system calls for OS course project
+Linux shell using native system calls for Operating Systems course project

 ### To compile the shell, in the project directory run: